 The Student Representation Fee is used to support students who lobby for legislative issues that benefit community college students or participate in CalSACC (California Student Association of Community Colleges) activities.
-Students may elect to waive the \$1 fee for religious, political, financial or moral reasons by completing the Information and Waiver Request for the ASB and Student Representation Fees available in the Admissions and Records Office.
+Students may elect to waive the \$1 fee for religious, political, financial, or moral reasons by completing the Request to Decline the Associated Student Body and Student Representation Fees available in the Admissions and Records Office.
 The fee is non-refundable once paid, unless the student's class is cancelled.